 Lasers are commonly used to dramatically reduce the amount of hair growth that occurs in a given area, such as the chin or the bikini line.
 More than a one-time treatment for ingrown hairs, laser hair removal is performed to permanently affect further hair growth cycles.

-The way that laser hair removal works is by emitting low-energy laser light from a handpiece that is moved across the skin.
+The way that the procedure works is by emitting low-energy laser light from a handpiece that is moved across the skin.
 This energy permeates hundreds of hair follicles simultaneously, where light targets the pigment in the strands of hair that are in the follicle.
 When the light comes into contact with the hair, it becomes heat, and the thermal energy that develops disables the hair follicle.

-Ingrown Laser Hair Removal Before and After Photos
+Laser Hair Removal on Ingrown Hair Before & After Photos

 How Many Laser Treatments Will I Need?